 In the past years, the global power competition has had a deep impact on the global technology market, with a special effect on the chip manufacturing and other high-tech sectors.
 The panel would focus on where Eurasian nations are in this technological transition, what they could do to catch up in the tech-race and how their decisions are affected by their geopolitical objectives?
 The high-technology is reshaping our future and the business environment, but how high-tech is shaped by geopolitics?

 PANEL 3.
-TECHNOLOGY, CONNECTIVITY AND INFRASTRUCTURE: On the way to full digitization and technological singularity
+TECHNOLOGY: On the way to full digitization and technological singularity

 Digitalization, which serves as the centre of technological development, can open a new era for humanity.
 Through its economic implementations and core effects, it can provide new tools for all layers of society, this is especially useful for governments in connection with the creation of the e-government or e-administration.
 It can be said without dispute that it takes a pioneering role in accelerating the green transition and stabilizing sustainability.
 However, it is worth examining several factors: what its catalysts and challenges are, what concrete examples of cooperation there are and needed at the international level to develop it.
 In addition, the panel would explore when the road to the technological singularity can really accelerate, when technology will be able to develop itself and react in real time to social and environmental events without external intervention.

 PANEL 4.
 ECONOMY: Scaling up new economic sectors

 This panel will focus on how key economic sectors can step on the path of sustainable growth.
 There are also several new emerging sectors, mostly technology-enabled industries, that are becoming the driving force of economic growth on national and regional levels as well.
 During this panel, participants could share their best practises and experiences how private and public actors can nurture these sectors and contribute to a prosperous and profitable transition in the regional economies.